Victoria, Princess Royal: Engagement

-Once this condition was accepted, the engagement of Victoria and Frederick was publicly announced on 17 May 1856.
+Once this condition was accepted the engagement of Victoria and Frederick was publicly announced on 17 May 1856.
 The immediate reaction in Great Britain was disapproval.
 The English public complained about the Kingdom of Prussia's neutrality during the Crimean War of 1853–1856.
-The Times characterized the Hohenzollern as a "miserable dynasty" that pursued an inconsistent and unreliable foreign policy, with the maintenance of the throne depending solely on Russia.
+The Times characterised the Hohenzollern as a "miserable dynasty" that pursued an inconsistent and unreliable foreign policy, with the maintenance of the throne depending solely on Russia.
 The newspaper also criticised the failure of King Frederick William IV to respect the political guarantees given to the population during the revolution of 1848.
-In the German Confederation, the reactions to the announcement of the engagement were mixed: several members of the Hohenzollern family and conservatives opposed it, and liberal circles welcomed the proposed union with the British crown.
+In the German Confederation the reactions to the announcement of the engagement were mixed: several members of the Hohenzollern family and conservatives opposed it and liberal circles welcomed the proposed union with the British crown.

 Preparation for the role of Prussian princess

-The Prince Consort, who was part of the Vormärz, had long supported the "Coburg plan", i.e., the idea that a liberal Prussia could serve as an example for other German states and would be able to achieve the Unification of Germany.
-During the involuntary stay of Prince William of Prussia in London in 1848, the Prince Consort tried to convince his Hohenzollern cousin of the need to transform Prussia into a constitutional monarchy following the British model.
-However, the future German emperor was not persuaded; he instead kept very conservative views.
+The Prince Consort, who was part of the Vormärz, had long supported the ‘Coburg plan’, i.e. the idea that a liberal Prussia could serve as an example for other German states and would be able to achieve the Unification of Germany.
+During the involuntary stay of Prince William of Prussia in London in 1848 the Prince Consort tried to convince his Hohenzollern cousin of the need to transform Prussia into a constitutional monarchy following the British model.
+However, the future German emperor was not persuaded: he instead kept very conservative views.

 Eager to make his daughter the instrument of the liberalisation of Germany, Prince Albert took advantage of the two years of Victoria and Frederick's engagement to give the Princess Royal the most comprehensive training possible.
-Thus, he taught himself history and modern European politics and actually wrote to the princess many essays on events that occurred in Prussia.
+Thus he taught himself history and modern European politics and actually wrote to the princess many essays on events that occurred in Prussia.
 However, the Prince Consort overestimated the ability of the liberal reform movement in Germany at a time when only a small middle class and some intellectual circles shared his views on the German Confederation.
-Hence, Prince Albert gave his daughter a particularly difficult role, especially facing a critical and conservative Hohenzollern court.
+Hence Prince Albert gave his daughter a particularly difficult role, especially in the face of a critical and conservative Hohenzollern court.